yhmgood0130/rock_scissor_paper/README.md

 ## Comment

+- It was my first time to create a back-end server with Python.
 - If you have any issue with running the application, feel free to create an issue ticket on repo